moosetechnology/Moose/scenarii.md

 - **Example model**
 One can build a pharo model with a package (e.g. `Rubric`) and a pragma (e.g. `example`)
 - **Expected result** At the time of this writing, there are 3 methods with the `example` pragma: `RubFloatingEditorBuilder>>exampleCommandLauncher` ; `RubFloatingEditorBuilder>>exampleEditableStringMorph` ; `RubTextAreaExamples>>nicolaiAttributeFix`

+## Class instantiation

+### Goal

+Find all instantiations of a class and its subclasses.

+### Indication

+1. Select a class
+2. Select its subclasses
+3. Collect their methods
+4. Select the constructor ones (*i.e.* new MyClass() in Java)
+5. Follow constructors incoming invocation

+### Example model

+You can easily get a Java model using [VerveineJ](https://modularmoose.org/moose-wiki/Developers/Parsers/VerveineJ).

+### Concrete example case study

+Try to determine all the widgets creation of a GUI

+## Retrieve the REST services of a Java Spring application

+### Goal

+Retrieve the rest services of a Java Spring application with the possible methods and parameters.

+### Indication

+1. Look for the annotation `@Path` in a Java Project
+2. Retrieve the classes annotated with the path annotation and the parameter of the path.
+3. Collect the methods of the classes
+4. Select the methods with a REST annotation (*e.g.*: `@GET`,  `@POST`)
+5. Determine the path for those methods using again the `@Path` annotation (but on methods this time)

+### Example model

+You can easily get a Java model using [VerveineJ](https://modularmoose.org/moose-wiki/Developers/Parsers/VerveineJ)